 Here it is: money spent on translations has diminishing returns.
 The difference between Google Translate and a bad translator is larger than the gap between the latter and a mediocre translator, which, in turn, is larger than the difference between a mediocre translator and a good one (going from “obscure mess of random words” to “obviously bad, but readable translation” is a bigger jump than the one from “bad, but readable” to “everything in its place, just doesn’t lit me up”).
 You don’t need to invest dozens of thousands of dollars in the translation of a book; chances are that a 0.12 $/word translation isn’t twice as good as a 0.06 $/word one.
 But at the same time, if you have cash to invest, well, use it.
 As the old saying goes, you have to spend money to make money.
 Choosing to save money on translations means spending a little less now, and potentially lose a lot later.
 In essence, it’s betting against yourself.

 Looking for a translator?
-Check out my Services page and contact me for more informations on what I can do for you.
+Check out that famous page and contact me for more informations on what I can do for you.